What is a Rent-to-Own Agreement?

 THE LANDLORD / SELLER PERSPECTIVE

-Going the rent-to-own route may attract potential buyers with the appeal of them being able to build up their credit and/or save money until they are ready to buy.
+Going the rent-to-own route may attract potential buyers with the appeal of building up their credit and/or saving money until they are ready to buy.

 Some benefits of the rent-to-own model for landlords include: